Bamberg: Economy

 Bamberg is considered an important economic center and is one of the 15 strongest economic regions in Bavaria compared to the other 95 districts and independent cities.
 Central locations for industry, manufacturing and trade can be found in the north and east of the city.
 In the north, around the Bamberg harbor, there is a large industrial area that partly extends into the Hallstadt urban area.
-Bosch operates its largest plant in Germany in the east and is also the city's most important employer.
+Bosch operates one if its largest plant in Germany in the east and is also the city's most important employer.

 Relevant economic sectors in Bamberg are the automotive supply industry, electrical engineering and the food industry.
 The traditional industry of market gardening with large inner-city cultivation areas, which has characterized the city since its beginnings, is still present.
 Due to its UNESCO World Heritage status and the more than 800,000 overnight guests a year in the city alone, tourism, hotels and gastronomy also play a central role in the city's economy.